-After hiking if you’re a guest at the lodge
+After hiking – if you’re a guest at Island Laker Lodge

 Forget that closed in sauna feeling.
 You won’t find it at Island Lake Lodge.
 Instead, every sauna – and there’s one in every lodge, offers a fantastic view out the window.
 It’s a great way to relax and soothe those tired muscles.
 Just be sure to ask the front desk to fire one up for you ahead of time.

 We stayed in one of the newer lodges and enjoyed a large room with a superb mountain view.
 We didn’t end up spending much time in the room but I could easily picture myself enjoying a glass of wine on the deck just admiring the landscape.
 I loved our big bathroom with a slate shower and heated floors, along with a large soaker tub.
 And yes there is WiFi here.